ezequiel3/kc-wp-kickoff/README.md

 kc-wp-kickoff
 =============

-A simple Kickoff theme for wordpress
+A simple-plain HTML theme for wordpress